Submitty/submitty.github.io/_docs/developer/interface_design_style_guide/web_accessibility.md

 built.
 * Do read WAVE's suggestions on how to correct errors and warnings.
 This will help you learn more about accessibility.
+    * WAVE errors and alerts provide relevant links to WCAG for further explanation.
-* Do correct *all* errors (red icons) and warnings (yellow icons).
+* Do correct *all* errors (red icons).
+* Do examine *all* alerts (yellow icons).
+Alerts mark areas that are potentially problematic.
+They are not necessarily problematic, but often are.

 #### DO NOT
-* Do not automatically assume there are no accessibility problems when no errors or warnings are given.
+* Do not automatically assume there are no accessibility problems when no errors or alerts are given.
 WAVE analysis is the beginning of web accessible design, not the end.

+#### NOTE
-    * Purple icons note that an accessibility related element has been identified.
-WAVE cannot say if these elements are implemented correctly or not, so it is up to the developer to understand web accessibility and use their best judgment.
+* Purple icons show where an accessibility related property has been identified.
+WAVE cannot say if these properties are implemented correctly or not, so it is up to the developer to understand web accessibility and use their best judgment.

 ### The Most Important Concept
 The most important word used to summarize web accessibility is *"context"*.